What You'll Learn

 In our Criminal Law and Procedure Certificate course, you’ll gain a solid understanding of the legal procedures for criminal law cases.
 The lessons are challenging yet easy to follow, designed to prepare you to apply what you learn in the real world.
 Key topics include…

 - Current issues in criminal procedure

 Orientation to Online Learning (online)

-Lesson 1: Introduction to Criminal Law & Procedure
+Lesson 1: Introduction to Criminal Law and Procedure

 This lesson introduces you to online learning, with instruction on how to be successful as an Ashworth student.
 You’ll learn proven study skills, find out how to take advantage of different learning styles, and discover time management techniques.
 The lesson also includes a guide to career opportunities plus supplementary readings.